Kirsty Dillon: Early life and education

 Dillon was born and brought up in Portsmouth, Hampshire.
-She was educated at Portsmouth High School and Havant College and studied Drama and Theatre Arts at Goldsmiths', University of London and Webber Douglas Academy of Dramatic Art.
+She was educated at Portsmouth High School and Havant College, graduated from Goldsmiths', University of London, studying Drama and Theatre Arts, and then attended Webber Douglas Academy of Dramatic Art.

 Career

 Her roles include the BBC drama ‘The Man That Broke Britain’, Spellbound for Peter Greenaway, Rosalind in ‘As You Like It’ as well as numerous TV credits including Holby City, Casualty, The Bill, Doctors, and the Channel 4 film ‘Rockabye’.
 She is probably best recognised for her regular role as DC Gail Stephens in the drama 'Midsomer Murders'.

 Dillon is an ambassador of the White Ribbon Campaign, the international campaign to ‘End Male Violence Against Women’.
 She works closely with survivors of domestic violence through organisations such as Early Intervention Project and Women's Aid and campaigns to raise awareness which includes handing in petition at 10 Downing Street and gaining support from John Nettles and David James to raise awareness amongst men.

 In 2016, Dillon played the role of Luke's mother, Helen, in the movie "To Dream".